BarclayII/AIMv6/README.md

 For ARM developers, running
 ```
-$ sudo apt-get install gcc-4.9-arm-linux-gnueabi
-// commented by Leon on Jan.
-4th, 2016, on Ubuntu 14.04, above commend should be
 $ sudo apt-get install gcc-arm-linux-gnueabi
 ```
 would do everything.

-Obtaining MIPS toolchain is even more complicated.
+Obtaining MIPS toolchain is somewhat more complicated.
 First, you need to install `gdebi`:
 ```
 $ sudo apt-get install gdebi